KSH79/vipra-sethu/docs/ARCHITECTURE.md

 - Unauthenticated access to `/admin` redirects to `/login?redirectTo=/admin` (relative path to avoid malformed URLs).
 - Admin allowlist is enforced via `public.admins(user_email)`; middleware checks the current session's email against this table.
 - MFA checks are integrated (via Supabase MFA API) and can redirect to `/admin/mfa-verify` when needed.
+- Logout is exposed in the top navigation only when authenticated, wired to `POST /auth/logout`.
 # Architecture

 **Technical architecture and design decisions for Vipra Sethu**